eMahtab/mongodb-replication/README.md

 mkdir 3
 ```

-3. We will now start a single mongod as a standalone server.
+2. We will now start a single mongod as a standalone server.
 Given we will have three mongod processes on our single test server, we will explicitly specify the port numbers (this wouldn’t be necessary if we had three real machines or three virtual machines).
 We’ll also use the --smallfiles parameter and --oplogSize so the files are small given we have a lot of server processes running on our test PC.

-# starting as a standalone server for problem 1:
+# Task 1- starting as a standalone server for problem 1:
 ```
 mongod --dbpath 1 --port 27001 --smallfiles --oplogSize 50
 ```